akimwong/1_OnPremise/projects/2_SecondaryNodes_Visual/README.md

 - **Selective Data Loading**: Only required columns are loaded
 - **Dynamic UI**: Adjusts to dataset size
 - **Error Handling**: Graceful degradation when data is missing

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact
-For questions or support, please contact the project maintainer.